Verifiable Credentials Overview

 The general structure for embedded proofs is defined in a separate Verifiable Credential Data Integrity 1.0 [VC-DATA-INTEGRITY] specification.
 Furthermore, the Working Group also specifies some instances of this general structure in the form of the "cryptosuites": Data Integrity EdDSA Cryptosuites v1.0 [VC-DI-EDDSA], Data Integrity ECDSA Cryptosuites v1.0 [VC-DI-ECDSA], and Data Integrity BBS Cryptosuites v1.0 [VC-DI-BBS].
 Other cryptosuites may be specified by the community.

-The Bitstring Status List v1.0 [VC-BITSTRING-STATUS-LIST] specification defines a privacy-preserving, space-efficient, and high-performance mechanism for publishing status information, such as suspension or revocation of Verifiable Credentials, through the use of bitstrings.
+The Bitstring Status List v1.0 [VC-BITSTRING-STATUS-LIST] specification defines a privacy-preserving, space-efficient, and high-performance mechanism for publishing the status of a specific Verifiable Credential, such as its suspension or revocation, through the use of bitstrings.

 Finally, the Controller Documents 1.0 [CONTROLLER-DOCUMENT] specification defines some common terms (e.g., verification relationships and methods) that are used not only by other Verifiable Credential specifications, but also other Recommendations such as Decentralized Identifiers (DIDs) v1.0 [DID-CORE].